The NMMI High School Program

 New Mexico Military Institute has some of the finest academic facilities available.
 The Toles Learning Center houses the library and its 68,000 volume collection, learning resource center, academic computer center, 200 seat lecture hall, classrooms and the Student Assistance Center.
 Available to cadets is an on-line catalog.
 Also located in the Toles Learning Center is the Computer Services Center.

-Over 98 percent of NMMI high school graduates go on to a 4-year college or continue their college education at NMMI.
+100 percent of NMMI high school graduates are accepted to a 2-year or 4-year college.
 New Mexico Military Institute is represented in the major colleges and universities throughout the United States.
 Some of the colleges and universities our graduates are attending are: Boston University, Embry Riddle, University of Nebraska, California State Colleges, Colorado State University, Air Force Academy, Naval Academy, West Point, Southern Methodist, Tulane, University of Texas, New Mexico State University, University of New Mexico and New Mexico Tech.

 Academic advisors are available to provide students with assistance in college exploration and selection.
 A computerized college scholarship search program is available in the Student Assistance Center for cadet use.
 NMMI is a regional test center for ACT, SAT, TOEFL and GRE.
 Additionally, New Mexico Military Institute has a liaison officer whose duties include working with and assisting students interested in attending the national service academies.